-- Assign a configuration to printers of the same model.
-Configurations are model specific, and only one configuration can be assigned per printer. - Enforce the configuration to the printers.
-The settings that are specified in the configuration are applied to the printers, and the firmware, applications, and CA certificates are installed. - Check if the printer is in conformance against a configuration.
+- Assign a configuration to printers. - Enforce the configuration to the printers.
+The settings that are specified in the configuration are applied to the printers, and the firmware, applications, and CA certificates are installed. - Check whether the printers are in conformance against a configuration.
 If a printer is out of conformance, then the configuration can be enforced to the printer.